nerveband/whatsapp_voice_transcription/README.md

 # WhatsApp Voice Note Transcription

 This Node.js application aids in transcribing voice notes sent via WhatsApp.
-The app can transcribe voice notes to text using OpenAI's Whisper API, and if necessary, translate the text to the language of the user's choice.
-The transcription is then sent to the user's WhatsApp account.
+The app can transcribe voice notes to text using either OpenAI's Whisper API or Deepgram's API.
+It also provides a summary and action steps using either OpenAI's GPT models or Anthropic's Claude models.
+The transcription and summary are then sent back to the user's WhatsApp account.

+## Features

+- Transcribes WhatsApp voice notes to text using OpenAI's Whisper API or Deepgram's API
+- Generates a summary and action steps from the transcription using OpenAI's GPT models or Anthropic's Claude models
+- Sends the transcription, summary, and action steps back to the user via WhatsApp
+- Supports configuration through environment variables to choose the AI service provider, voice transcription service, and specific models to use

+> [!WARNING]
-WARNING: This uses a third-party (OpenAI) to transcribe the file.
-Know the risks of automatically sending your audio files outside your encrypted messages to a third-party.
+> WARNING: This uses third-party services (OpenAI, Deepgram, Anthropic) to transcribe the file and generate summaries.
+Be aware of the risks of automatically sending your audio files outside your encrypted messages to third-party services.
 In addition, this is using an unofficial WhatsApp library which may break at any time or result in your account being banned by Meta.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
 To get started, follow these steps: